shivampkumar/FinDocOcr/README.md

-In terminal, navigate to the folder called rrd_ocr
+In terminal, navigate to the folder called FinDocOcr

 Place the pdfs you want to convert to docx format in the folder called src/Dataset/